tonai/Lightning-talks/JavaScript/01_Vanilla/05_Prototype-and-classes.md

 point.toString();
 ```

-### Extracted method loses binding

-If you extract a method, it loses its connection with the object.
+**Warning :** if you extract a method, it loses its connection with the object.

 Example :
 ```javascript